wp-plugins/tumblr-widget-for-wordpress/readme.txt

 + *Show:* Include or exclude different post types in the feed.

-+ *Photo size:* Tumblr provides each photo in five different sizes.
-Whichever size you choose to display, the image links to the 500 pixel version.
++ *Photo size:* Tumblr provides each photo in six different sizes.
+Whichever size you choose to display, the image links to the 1,280-pixel version.

 == Installation ==